cite-me/oss/README.md

 > Scientific articles shall include:
 >
-> &lt; APA formatted reference - see http://www.bibme.org/apa/journal-citation/new &gt;
+> &lt; Elsevier Harvard formatted reference - see e.g. http://www.bibme.org/elsevier-harvard &gt;

 Publications in scientific journals, proceedings, etc. need an adequate reference.
 Although many researchers would prefer the BibTex format it should be a format easily readable by everyone.
-APA seems to be the most widely adopted format across all research fields.
+Elsevier Harvard is widely adopted and does not have limitations like a maximum number of co-authors (APA) or a confusing author list with mixed first and last name ordering (ASA).

 > Articles of any other type shall include:
 >